 Reserve requirements and debt service reserves are specified in the bond documents for individual bond issues.
-For bonds paid solely from property taxes, it is the County's policy to strive for a debt service fund balance in an amount not less than the succeeding fiscal year's principal and interest requirement.
 Reserve and principal and interest set asides for other issues are currently in compliance with specific issue requirements.

 Possible County Capital Projects Requiring Long-Term Financing Repayment Sources